user1m/votingdapptut/Readme.md

 //VotingContract.new below deploys the contract to the blockchain.

 //The first parameter is contract constructor parameters.
 We pass in our 3 candidates (an array of bytes32 as defined in our contract constructor
-//Note: if our contract tool more parameters, they be listed in order following the first paramter
+//Note: if our contract tool more parameters, they be listed in order following the first parameter

 //The next parameter is the info needed to actually deploy the contract:
 //data: This is the compiled bytecode that we deploy to the blockchain